 What’s the Difference Between Payroll and Income Taxes?

-The key difference is that payroll taxes are paid by employer and employee; income taxes are only paid by employers.
+The key difference is that payroll taxes are paid by employer and employee; income taxes are only paid by employees.
 However, both payroll and income taxes are required to be withheld by employers when they make payroll.

 The taxes also affect employees differently.
 For most households it’s payroll taxes not income taxes that hit harder.
 That’s because income taxes are progressive, so those who earn more, pay more.
 Payroll taxes are regressive, since the more you earn, the lower the percentage of your salary that will end up as payroll tax.